 - BLS (basic life support) current certification (for healthcare providers, which includes CPR and AED for Adult/Child/Infant): renewed every 1 or 2 years.
 Please take the class at the American Heart Association entitled "BLS Healthcare Provider Course".
 Information can be accessed here.
 This ensures that we are in compliance with regulations enforced by the facilities where clinical rotations are scheduled.

 - Influenza: students must get the influenza vaccine annually during the Fall Semester.

-- Background Check & Drug Screen: students must have a clear criminal background check & drug screen to participate in placement in clinical facilities.
-Information & instructions for completing the background check process can be accessed when you create your Complio account at: https://sdnahsec.applicantcompliance.com/.
-You & USD/SON will receive a confirmation e-mail indicating the investigation is in progress will be sent to both USD and the student.
+- Background Check & Drug Screen: students must have a clear criminal background check and drug screen to participate in placement in clinical facilities.
+Information and instructions for completing the background check process can be accessed when you create your Complio account at: https://sdnahsec.complio.com.
+A confirmation e-mail indicating the investigation is in progress will be sent to both USD and the student.